mysterious-prophet/PMTL_24-25/README.md

 ## Class Completion - Classified credit assignment (grades A–E)

-- Turn in four programs by the end of the semester (mid February).
-If you turn a program in before the classes end in December (in person), you can just show it to me and get a feedback and a grade. **Please note that after we do an example exercise from the ones listed below in class, it will no longer be possible to choose it for one of your assignments.** The final grade will be the average of these four grades.
+- Turn in **four programs** by the end of the semester (mid February).
+If you turn a program in before the classes end in December or at the one extra class in January (TBD), you can just show it to me in person and get a feedback and a grade. **Please note that after we do an example exercise from the ones listed below in class, it will no longer be possible to choose it for one of your assignments.** The final grade will be the average of these four grades.
 Programs turned in after the classes end will have to come with a short documentation (preferably in Latex) containing problem formulation, function inputs and outputs, results obtained, ...

 - There will be 6 general topics
 	- The first 2 topics (function, plot) will be compulsory